kgryte/github-webhook-server/README.md

 #### Notes

 * 	In addition to the command-line `secret` option, the `secret` may also be specified by a `GITHUB_SECRET` environment variable.
 The command-line option __always__ takes precedence.
 *	Multiple `hooks` are supported.
-When an event is received, all hooks will be provided the same payload.
+When an event is received, all hooks are provided the same payload.

 	``` bash
 	$ github-webhook-server --secret <secret> --hook ./hook1.js --hook ./hook2.js